Lauritzen Gardens - Omaha's Botanical Center

 Wrought Iron Chandeliers

-The café features two eight-sided wrought iron chandeliers also designed and constructed by Lorelei Sims.
+The café features two, eight-sided wrought iron chandeliers also designed and constructed by Lorelei Sims.
 The flowers represent Nebraska's native flora and include big blue stem, wild indigo and purple coneflower.
 The botanical elements were created using plasma cutting, welding, forging and fabricating of mild steel.
 Hand-poured art glass panels complete the composition.

 Design and Construction